dimitrijer/website/posts/2022-01-15-building-ryzen-htpc-part1.md

 # The Board

 Okay, now I needed to find a mini-ITX AM4 motherboard.
 Many choices tick all the boxes there, so I opted for one that looked pretty: [ASRock Fatal1ty B450 Gaming-ITX/ac](https://www.asrock.com/mb/amd/fatal1ty%20b450%20gaming-itxac/).
-Up to 64 GB of DDR4 RAM, four SATA III connectors, one M.2 connector (PCIe x4 in this case), HDMI 2.0, 1Gbps ethernet, integrated WLAN and Bluetooth (might come in handy for controllers/keyboards).
+Up to 64 GB of DDR4 RAM, four SATA III connectors, one M.2 connector (PCIe x4 in this case), HDMI 2.0, 1Gbps Ethernet, integrated WLAN and Bluetooth (might come in handy for controllers/keyboards).
 The whole kit and caboodle at a reasonable price, and plenty of expansion options for the future.

 # The Case and the Fan

 Now this was a tough choice, mostly because of size restrictions.
-At first I was trying to find a silent, fanless case, such as [Akasa Maxwell Pro](https://www.akasa.com.tw/update.php?tpl=product/product.detail.tpl&no=181&type=Fanless%20Chassis&type_sub=Fanless%20Mini%20ITX&model=A-ITX48-M1B), which has an interesting heatsink design that fully replaces CPU fan.
+At first I was trying to find a silent, fanless case, such as [Akasa Maxwell Pro](https://www.akasa.com.tw/update.php?tpl=product/product.detail.tpl&no=181&type=Fanless%20Chassis&type_sub=Fanless%20Mini%20ITX&model=A-ITX48-M1B), which has an interesting heat sink design that fully replaces CPU fan.
 Very expensive, though.
 However, after reading about *silent* fans, especially [Noctua L9a](https://noctua.at/en/nh-l9a-am4), I figured that I could live with a tiny bit of noise traded for better thermal performance.